 “Pedagogy of the heart means truly seeing your students’ hearts,” Johnson said.

 The final point of her lecture was connecting to the hearts of the Heavenly Father and the Savior.
-Johnson shared the details of her spiritual journey over the years from atheism to Mormonism through the years.
+Johnson shared the details of her spiritual journey over the years from atheism to the restored gospel of Jesus Christ through the years.
 Her story was touching, and the full version can be found in the video on the McKay School Vimeo page.

 “Your abilities as a teacher are magnified when you remain connected to the hearts of the Father and the Savior,” said Johnson